smerckel/FastaChar/doc/installation.rst

 Linux
 ~~~~~
+As of the beginning of 2020, support for python2 is officially
+dropped.
+This means that most likely python points to python
+version 3.
+In the documentation below, python3 is used explicitly, but
+on recent linux distributions, the '3' can probably be left out.

 Usually python3 is included in most linux distributions.
 A simple test
 is to open a terminal and try to run python by::